42Projects/nPuzzle/README.md

 ### Installation
 Requirements:
- - go (if you need to compile from source)
- - nodejs
  - docker

-You can either use the ELF-64 binary ./bin/nPuzzleServer if your arch allows it, or compile a new binary from source with:

-`$ make server`
+`$ make deploy`

-Start the backend:

-`$ docker-compose up -d ; ./bin/nPuzzleServer&`
+Wait for it...

 ### Usage
-Then run the project with:

-`$ npm run serve --prefix ./client &>/dev/null &`

-Application is now available on localhost:8081
+...application is now available on localhost:8080

 ## CLI